ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ### HiDPI

-High DPI displays have a high resolution relative their physical size that results in an increased pixel density compared to standard DPI displays.
+High DPI displays have a high resolution relative to their physical size that results in an increased pixel density compared to standard DPI displays.
 They are mostly found in high-end laptops and monitors.
 Our friends at elementary OS wrote a great blog post explaining